DCT

 VI.
 Other Allegations

-• Willful Infringement: The complaint alleges that infringement has been willful, intentional, and in disregard of Plaintiff's rights (Compl. ¶51).
-The basis for this allegation is Defendants' alleged "actual notice" of U.S. Patent Application Publication No. 20250288918, which matured into the ’892 Patent, and the allegation that the claims of the publication and the issued patent are "substantially identical" (Compl. ¶¶49-50).
+• Willful Infringement: The complaint alleges that Defendants' infringement has been willful and intentional (Compl. ¶51).
+The basis for this allegation is the assertion that each Defendant had "actual notice" of the published U.S. Patent Application that matured into the ’892 Patent, and that the claims of the application and the patent are "substantially identical" (Compl. ¶¶48-50).

 VII.
 Analyst’s Conclusion: Key Questions for the Case